kunyuan827/kunyuan827.github.io/index.md

 Before joining Peking University, I was a staff algorithm engineer in the [Decision Intelligence Lab](https://damo.alibaba.com/labs/decision-intelligence) in Alibaba (US) Group led by Prof. [Wotao Yin](https://wotaoyin.mathopt.com/).
 I completed my Ph.D. in Electrical and Computer Engineering from [University of California, Los Angeles (UCLA)](https://www.ucla.edu/) in 2019 under the supervision of Prof. [Ali H. Sayed](https://asl.epfl.ch/biography/).
 I was a visiting researcher at [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/) from 2018 January to 2018 June, and a research intern at [Microsoft Research Redmond](https://www.microsoft.com/en-us/research/group/deep-learning-group/) from 2018 June to 2018 October.

-I was the recipient of the 2025 IEEE CloudCome Distinguished Paper Award,  the 2017 IEEE Signal Processing Society Young Author Best Paper Award (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the 2017 ICCM Distinguished Paper Award.
+I was the recipient of the 2025 IEEE CloudCom Distinguished Paper Award,  the 2017 IEEE Signal Processing Society Young Author Best Paper Award (joint with Dr. [Wei Shi](https://sites.google.com/view/wilburshi/home)), and the 2017 ICCM Distinguished Paper Award.

 <mark> We are hiring PostDocs and Undergraduate Research Interns!!! </mark> <br>